-Any party intending to offer any sound and/or video recording in evidence shall lodge with the Court on the first day of trial a copy converted to a format compatible with the equipment used by the Court.
-(Effective July 1, 2010, New)
+Any party intending to offer any sound and/or video recording in evidence shall lodge with the Court on the first day of trial, or prior to the commencement of the motion or hearing, a copy converted to a format compatible with the equipment used by the Court.
+In the discretion of the Court, such evidence may be lodged at another time.
+(Effective January 1, 2023; adopted as Rule 3.1.10 effective July 1, 2010)